 Having your wedding in France is bound to add an extra touch of romance to your day.

-If anyone asked me for my number one choice for a wedding destination abroad, the honours would have to go to France.
-Okay, there may be a slight bias here as it was the setting for my own wedding abroad.
+If anyone asked us for our number one choice for a wedding destination abroad, the honours would have to go to France.
+Okay, there may be a slight bias here as it was the setting for Natalie’s (founder of this website) destination wedding.

-However that aside, I am certain if you have your wedding in France you will be guaranteed stunning scenery, fine wine and food, impeccable service, style, sophistication and an extra sprinkling of romance!
+However that aside, we are certain if you have your wedding in France you will be guaranteed stunning scenery, fine wine and food, impeccable service, style, sophistication and an extra sprinkling of romance!

 You and your guests will be captivated by its charms.
 In fact, if you choose to have your wedding in France one of the most challenging aspects is deciding which of the many beautiful locations and venues will set the scene for your big day.

 - Don’t expect things to work the same way as they do in your home country.
 Ask as many questions as many times as you need to in order to make sure you get the answers you need.

-- Don’t let the residency requirements discourage you from having your wedding in France.
+Don’t let the residency requirements discourage you from having your wedding in France.
 Consider alternative options such as a blessing or a humanist wedding ceremony before settling on a different location.

-Real Experiences – Why did you choose France?
+Real Experiences – Why did you Choose France?

 We wanted our wedding to be different from a traditional UK wedding and we certainly succeeded in our aim.
 There were so many special little things that happened that made our day unique.
 Things we felt made our wedding better; weather, cost, venue, civil ceremony and being able to buy our own local wine!